probonopd/WirelessPrinting/README.md

 # WirelessPrinting [![Build Status](https://travis-ci.org/probonopd/WirelessPrint.svg?branch=master)](https://travis-ci.org/probonopd/WirelessPrinting)

-__IN DEVELOPMENT__.
-See Issues.
+__UNDER DEVELOPMENT__.
+See [Issues](https://github.com/probonopd/WirelessPrinting/issues).
+Pull requests welcome!

 Allows you to print from [Cura](https://ultimaker.com/en/products/cura-software) to your 3D printer connected to an [ESP8266](https://espressif.com/en/products/hardware/esp8266ex/overview) module.

 ## ESP8266WirelessPrint

-Sketch to be uploaded to a Wemos D1 mini module.
+[esp8266/Arduino](https://github.com/esp8266/Arduino) sketch to be uploaded to a Wemos D1 mini module.
 To be connected with your 3D printer via the serial connection and to a SD card (acting as a cache during printing).

 ## WirelessPrinting

-Cura plugin which discovers ESP8266WirelessPrint instances using Zeroconf and enables printing directly to ESP8266WirelessPrint
+Cura plugin which discovers ESP8266WirelessPrint instances using Zeroconf and enables printing directly to ESP8266WirelessPrint.

 ### Installation